nicolaka/netshoot/README.md

 ## Netshoot with Kubernetes

-* if you want to [debug using ephemeral containers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container-example)
+* if you want to debug using an [ephemeral container](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container-example) in an existing pod:

     `$ kubectl debug mypod -it --image=nicolaka/netshoot`